ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - **Sawtooth**: Rapid rise followed by sudden drop
 - **Bounce**: Emulates a bouncing motion

+#### Text Features (Whisper)
+- **Speech-to-Text**: Convert spoken words from audio into text features
+- **Transcription Timing**: Sync features with specific words or phrases
+- **Confidence Scores**: Use speech recognition confidence as a feature
+- **Language Detection**: Create features based on detected languages
+- **Speaker Segments**: Generate features from different speaker segments
+- **Sentiment Analysis**: Extract emotional content from spoken words
+- **Temporal Alignment**: Map text features to specific timestamps

-These features can be used to control IPAdapters, Masks, and Images, creating dynamic and responsive effects that adapt to the input data.
+These features can be used to control almost anything.
+IPAdapters, masks, images, video.... particle emitters (see below :D)... creating dynamic and responsive effects that adapt to the input data.

 </details>